-If the association information received from the peer does not match with the local operator configured information, it MUST return a PCErr message with Error-Type 26 (Early allocation by IANA) "Association Error" and Error-Value 5 "Operator-configured association information mismatch".
-On receiving association information that does not match with the association information previously received about the same association from a peer, it MUST return a PCErr message with Error-Type 26 (Early allocation by IANA)

-"Association Error" and Error-Value 6 "Association information mismatch".
+If the association information (related to the association group as a whole) received from the peer does not match with the local operator configured information, it MUST return a PCErr message with Error-Type 26 (Early allocation by IANA) "Association Error" and Error-Value 5 "Operator-configured association information mismatch".
+On receiving association information (related to the association group as a whole) that does not match with the association information previously received about the same association from a peer, it MUST return a PCErr message with Error-Type 26 (Early allocation by IANA) "Association Error" and Error-Value 6 "Association information mismatch".
+Note that information related to each LSP within the association as part of the association information TLVs could be different.